Oct. 21, 2024 9:30p; Edited with juror quotes added on 10-22

 Martel Lee was accused of sexually assaulting a male classmate in a bathroom at Indian Trail High School earlier this year.
 But a WGTD News examination of the police report showed numerous inconsistencies with the victim’s story.
 In addition, there were neither witnesses nor physical evidence to present.

-Yet jurors told WGTD that they overcame the inconsistencies in their minds at least by considering powerful testimony from the victim and the victim’s father.
+Yet jurors told WGTD that they overcame the weak evidence by placing greater weight on powerful testimony from the victim and the victim’s father.

 The jurors also criticized the defense attorney.